zclaypack/zclaypack/README.md

 ## 💻 Portfolio & Blog

 In addtion to my GitHub, I also maintain a portfolio website + blog.
 I use my blog to show how I created my personal projects, and why they are needed/useful.
-You can find my website and blog at [zclaypack.com](https://zclaypack.com/)

 ## 🔧 Tools & Technologies